microsoft/api-guidelines/graph/GuidelinesGraph.md

 - **hierarchy** and **facets** (to a slightly lesser degree) are well-suited for strongly typed client programming languages, whereas **flat bag** is more familiar to developers of less strongly typed languages.

-- **facets** has the potential to model what is typically associated with multiple inheritance.
+- **facets** has the potential to model what is typically associated with multiple inheritances.

 - **facets** and **flat bag** lend to syntactically simpler filter query expression. **hierarchy** is more explicit but requires the cast segments in the filter query.

 - **hierarchy** can be refined by annotating the collections with OData derived type constraints; see [validation vocabulary](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Validation.V1.md).
 This annotation restricts the values to certain sub-trees of an inheritance **hierarchy**.
-It makes it very explicit that the collection only contains elements of some of the subtypes and helps to not return objects of a type that are semantically not suitable.
+It makes it explicit that the collection only contains elements of some of the subtypes and helps to not return objects of a type that are semantically not suitable.

 > **Note:**
 > As can be seen in a few of the pros and cons, one of the important aspects discussed here is that the API design goes beyond the syntactical aspects of the API.
 Therefore, it is important to plan ahead how the API evolves, lay the foundation, and allow users to form a good understanding of the semantics of the API. **Changing the semantics is always a breaking change.** The different modeling patterns differ in how they express syntax and semantics and how they allow the API to evolve without breaking compatibility.
 For more information, see [API contract and non-backward compatible changes](#api-contract-and-non-backward-compatible-changes) later in this article.